open-telemetry/opentelemetry-specification/specification/trace/api.md

 The Span interface MAY provide:

-- An API to set multiple `Attributes` at once, where all `Attributes` are passed as a single argument.
-This MAY be called `SetAllAttributes`.
+- An API to set multiple `Attributes` at once, where the `Attributes` are passed in a single method call.
+This method MAY be called `SetAllAttributes`.

 Setting an attribute with the same key as an existing attribute SHOULD overwrite the existing attribute's value.